Baby blues or depression? Reach out to avoid long-term impact

 - Feeling out of control

-- If you or someone you know needs help, please talk to your doctor or call Healthy Mothers, Healthy Babies, an organization for pregnant women, new moms and their young families, funded by Children's Services Council of Palm Beach County.
-Healthy Mothers hosts Circle of Moms support groups, as well as other services to help new moms.
+If you or someone you know needs help, talk to your doctor or call Healthy Mothers Healthy Babies Coalition of Palm Beach County, an organization for pregnant women, new moms and their young families, funded by Children's Services Council of Palm Beach County.
+The coalition hosts Circle of Moms support groups, as well as other services to help new moms.